Chart Color Schemes

 Williams Landing lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The suburb of Williams Landing had an estimated population of 9,937 as of Feb 2026, reflecting a growth of 489 people since the 2021 Census.
-The resident population was estimated at 9,746 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024.
-This increase is inferred from an additional 204 validated new addresses since the Census date.
-The population density ratio is 2,594 persons per square kilometer, placing Williams Landing in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in Feb 2026, Williams Landing has demonstrated resilient growth patterns with a compound annual growth rate of 7.0%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 66.0% of overall population gains during recent periods.
+The population of Williams Landing is estimated at around 9,937 as of Feb 2026.
+This figure reflects an increase of 489 people since the 2021 Census, which reported a population of 9,448.
+The change is inferred from the resident population of 9,746 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 204 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,594 persons per square kilometer, placing Williams Landing in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Williams Landing has demonstrated resilient growth patterns with a compound annual growth rate of 7.3%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth is predicted over the period, with the suburb expected to expand by 5,966 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 66.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth is predicted over the period with Williams Landing expected to grow by 4,670 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 45.1% in total over the 17 years.

 Frequently Asked Questions - Population